Whether cities or neighborhoods, communities can provide the means for their residents to reduce CO2 emissions and live more sustainably.

 - Public transportation cuts traffic and pollution.

-king zones reduce driving and parking needs and curb pollution.
+- Pedestrian and biking zones reduce driving and parking needs and curb pollution.

 - Reuse of building sites reduces new construction.

-Curitiba, Brazil, has a bus system with high-capacity loading stations, transporting nearly 2 million riders each day and replacing some 40,000 cars
+Curitiba, Brazil, has a bus system with high-capacity loading stations, transporting nearly 2 million riders each day and replacing some 40,000 cars.

 Zermatt, Switzerland, bans fossil-fuel-powered vehicles within city limits.
-Trains bring people in, and electric taxis transport them around town.
+Trains bring people in and electric taxis transport them around town.

 The Thoreau Center for Sustainability, San Francisco, California, inhabits a historic hospital building built in 1902.